arman-ali-dev/learnSpringBoot/Notes/notes.md

 ## JPA Repository:
 JPA Repository is an interface in Spring Data JPA that helps perform CRUD operations (Create, Read, Update, Delete) on a database without writing SQL queries.
 It makes database interactions faster and easier.

+## JavaMailSender:
+JavaMailSender is a tool in Java used for sending emails.
+It helps send emails using an SMTP server.

+## SMTP Server:
+An SMTP (Simple Mail Transfer Protocol) server is a system that sends and delivers emails to the correct recipient.
+When you send an email, the SMTP server processes it and forwards it to the recipient’s mail server.